 Have a go at this 3D extension to the Pebbles problem.

 How many shapes can you build from three red and two green cubes?
 Can you use what you've found out to predict the number for four red and two green?

 I like to walk along the cracks of the paving stones, but not the outside edge of the path itself.
 How many different routes can you find for me to take?

 Investigate the different ways you could split up these rooms so that you have double the number.

-How many ways can you find of tiling the square patio, using square
+How many ways can you find of tiling the square patio, using square tiles of different sizes?

 You cannot choose a selection of ice cream flavours that includes totally what someone has already chosen.
 Have a go and find all the different ways in which seven children can have ice cream.